A step-by-step guide through the process of obtaining AOA recognition for your ACGME or military residency training program.

 Select an option below to view step-by-step processes for obtaining AOA recognition for your training.

-If you completed your first year of residency in an ACGME-accredited program and plan to obtain AOA board certification or practice medicine in Pennsylvania, Florida, or Oklahoma, here’s the process you’ll need to follow.Read more
+If you completed your first year of residency in an ACGME-accredited program and plan to obtain AOA board certification or practice medicine in Pennsylvania or Florida, here’s the process you’ll need to follow.Read more

 DOs who completed their first year of residency in a federal or military program can petition for AOA recognition of their training by following these steps.
 Once you’ve received AOA training recognition, you’ll be eligible for osteopathic board certification.Read more